Pyplioud/SAA-Geomagnetic-Dynamics/README.md

 ## Results and Discussion
 The analysis confirms that the South Atlantic Anomaly (SAA) is a persistent irregularity characterized by a localized reduction in magnetic energy density.
 The results demonstrate a direct correlation between the SAA and magnetic declination, evidenced by the misalignment between the geographic and magnetic poles.
 Furthermore, the anomaly's dynamics are heavily influenced by the Coriolis effect; by analyzing the chaotic fluid movements within the Earth's outer core, we observe how the Earth's rotation modulates these variations, significantly contributing to the westward drift of the anomaly.

-A comparative study between the vertical component (Bu) and the Total Magnetic Intensity (F) reveals a notable spatial discrepancy.
+The comparative study between the vertical component (Bu) and the Total Magnetic Intensity (F) reveals a notable spatial discrepancy.
 This suggests that the SAA is not merely a geometric inclination of field lines, but a comprehensive decrease in the Earth's magnetic shield.
 These results align with current geophysical research, demonstrating that analyzing the full magnetic vector is essential for accurately defining the anomaly's spatial extent.

 ## Visualization